 String searching is a very important component of many problems, including text editing, text searching and symbol manipulation.
 In this paper a string searching algorithm is proposed as an improvement of the brute-force searching algorithm.
-The algorithm is named Start-to-End Algorithm.
+The algorithm is named Start-End-Mid Algorithm.
 The proposed algorithm does not preprocess neither the pattern nor the text to perform searching.

+Key words:

-Key words: String searching, pattern, start-to-end algorithm.
+String searching, pattern, start-end-mid algorithm.